pstaender/csv2md/README.md

   | -122.4194155 | -122.4194155 | -122.4330827 | 37.7851673 |
 ```

-It looks much nicer than the default inline-style but will disable stream processing.
+It's much more human readable than the default inline-style but will disable stream processing.

 ## Options